IBM/CodeEngine/thumbnail/README.md

 The final setup we need to do is to tell Code Engine how to talk to the Registry on our behalf using the API key we just created.
-To do this you'll need to copy the "API Key" value (the `jtL0Z2...` string in the sample above) from the previous output into the following command in place of the `$APIKEY`:
+To do this you'll need to save the "API Key" value (the `jtL0Z2...` string in the sample above) from the previous output into an environment variable for use in the following command:

 ```
 $ ibmcloud ce registry create --name icr --password $APIKEY --server $ICR